Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/chronology.md

 ### February and March 2022

-Development was temporaly paused due to profesional responsabilities.
+Development was temporaly paused due to professional responsibilities.

 ## Stage 3: Easy porting of actual applications (April - July 2022 and December 2022 - January 2023)